drchristinee1/cost-allocation-showback-engine/README.md

 - Which workloads justify commitment strategies (Savings Plans / RIs)?
 - How should costs be communicated in FinOps monthly reviews?

-This shifts FinOps from reporting → decision support.
+This shifts FinOps from reporting to decision support.
 It also establishes a foundation for connecting financial data directly to engineering ownership at scale.

 > **Cost → Allocation → Ownership → Insight → Action**